 The marvellous architectural ensemble of the cloister is situated 12 kilometres (7 miles) north-west of Veliky Novgorod.

-Located 25 km away to the south-west from Veliky Novgorod, at the Veryazha River.
-Its history starts from the name of Michael Klopsky.
+Located 23 km away to the south-west from Veliky Novgorod, at the Veryazha River.
+The monastery was glorified with a number of miracles by the Reverend Michael Klopsky.

 The museum represents a narrow-gauge railway that passes through the conservation areas of the former peat field once famous for its high production output in the whole of the Soviet Union.